What is Early English Books Online?

 - The Early English Books Tract Supplement Collection, Unit 1

-Coverage of Unit 2 of the Early English Books Tract Supplement, the final part of this collection, is also now substantially complete in EEBO.
+- Coverage of Unit 2 of the Early English Books Tract Supplement, the final part of this collection, is also now substantially complete in EEBO

-The remaining titles from STC I (Units 82-87) and Wing (Units 133-139) are currently in the process of being catalogued and scanned.
-Facsimile Document Images showing these titles will be added to EEBO as part of future updates of the service, along with the few outstanding items from Unit 2 of the Early English Books Tract Supplement collection.
+- Facsimile Document Images showing these titles will be added to EEBO as part of future updates of the service, along with the few outstanding items from Unit 2 of the Early English Books Tract Supplement collection.

 Users wishing to consult the microfilm version of texts that currently lack Document Images in EEBO can find the UMI Microfilm collection and reel number on the Full Record display.
 The Full Record also identifies the library that holds the source copy filmed (in the Copy from field).

-Status of the Microfilm Project
+History of the Microfilm Project

 UMI issued its first unit of Early English Books I (Pollard & Redgrave,